 His PSA was 0.74ng/ml in March 2015.
 This has been repeated this evening.
 I note that his U+E and alkaline phosphatase were both normal on 2nd February 2016.
-I will write to stable then he remains suitable for continued Bicalutamide monotherapy.
+I will write to Patent 139 with the result in due course.
+If the result is stable then he remains suitable for continued Bicalutamide monotherapy.
 Kind regards.